 - 1. Is the situation an emergency or nonemergency? - 2.
 Should intervention be direct, indirect or both?
 To ensure intervention is safe, Kapi'olani Community College encourages bystanders to evaluate the risk of intervening.
-If intervening means putting yourself in danger, call 911 instead.
+If you feel there is an imminent risk, call 911 instead.